 Rahul's Background

-On paper, Rahul was a strong candidate:
+On paper, solid candidate:

 How He Prepared (The Wrong Way)